chrisdaaz/static-web-scholcomm/content/teaching-resources/bibliography.md

 Lewis, David W., Lori Goetsch, Diane Graves, and Mike Roy.
 2018. “[Funding Community Controlled Open Infrastructure for Scholarly Communication: The 2.5% Commitment Initiative](https://doi.org/10.5860/crln.79.3.133)" _College & Research Libraries News_.

-- Personally, this call for community action toward sustainable open infrastructure for scholarly commmunication motivated me to think about static web technologies as _microinfrastructures_ for [an open scholarly commons](https://scholarlycommons.net/) that **individual** librarians can leverage toward the common goal.
-Open scholarly publishing infrastructure is not exclusively the realm of coordinated investments by institutions; it is also activities that individuals can support with fundamental computing resources.
+- Personally, this call for community action toward sustainable open infrastructure for scholarly commmunication motivated me to think about static web technologies as _microinfrastructures_ for [an open scholarly commons](https://scholarlycommons.net/) that individual librarians can build with little more than personal computers.

 ---